CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 ### Experiment: Document Retrieval Task

-The accuracies we obtained for Document Retrieval task can be seen in Figure XX.
+The accuracies we obtained for Document Retrieval task can be seen in Figure 9.
 The x-axis shows the global steps and y-axis shows the accuracy for each epoch.
 Accuracies are registered per epoch.

 Figure 9: Train, Test and Validation Accuracies for Document Retrieval Task
 ![aan_acc](https://github.com/user-attachments/assets/c612c459-1e00-4076-9bfe-058cfc3b9397)

-The losses we obtained for Document Retrieval task can be seen in Figure YY.
+The losses we obtained for Document Retrieval task can be seen in Figure 10.
 The x-axis shows the global steps and y-axis shows the loss for each epoch.
 Losses are registered per epoch.

 Figure 10: Train, Test and Validation Losses for Document Retrieval Task
 ![aan_loss](https://github.com/user-attachments/assets/3809f3ca-1a42-4564-a87b-486309640ef6)

 We choose our best model based on the validation accuracy score.
-The best model's performance can be observed in Table-ZZZ.
+The best model's performance can be observed in Table-5.

 Table 5: Performance of the best model for Document Retrieval task
 |                     | Accuracy | Loss|